hknutzen/Netspoc/technical.markdown

 algorithm, path information is not stored within the interfaces on path but within the first node of the loop.
-It holds for every possible path through the loop the interfaces where the loop path starts and ends as well as an array of tuples describing the path.
-Every tuple holds [entrance interface, exit interface, router flag] for a loop node on path.
+It holds for every possible path through the loop the interfaces where the loop path starts and ends as well as tuples describing the path.
+Every tuple holds [entrance interface, exit interface] of a router or zone node on loop path.

 {% include table.html no="2." img="./images/cluster_path_mark-simple2.png" txt="ClusterPathMark adds loop entry information to the next interface on path and performs a depth first search on loop nodes, starting at loop exit node (r1).
 It returns when a path (the initiating loop node) is found." %}